Violence in Pakistan after Hindu veterinary doctor accused of blasphemy

 Hindus form the biggest minority community in the Muslim-majority Pakistan.

 According to official estimates, 75 lakh Hindus live in Pakistan.
 However, according to the community, over 90 lakh Hindus are living in the country.
-(AGENCIES)
+(PTI)

 Editorial